 : 'false_both';

 In some circumstances, this can improve code readability.
-However, it is advisable not to overuse it because, in general, you can create statements that are very complicated to read.
+But it’s not advisable to overuse it because, in general, you can create statements that are very difficult to read.

 Keep it simple and readable: The ternary operator can be useful for expressing conditional logic concisely.
-However, avoid overusing it and ensure that the expression is easy to understand and not too complex.
+However, avoid overusing it and make sure the expression is easy to understand and doesn’t become too complex.

-Avoid nesting ternary operators: Nesting multiple ternary operators can hinder code readability.
+Avoid nesting ternary operators: Nesting multiple ternary operators can make code difficult to read.
 In general, avoid it.

-Do not make heavy function calls: The ternary operator should always be simple.
-Do not use it for
+Don’t call heavy functions: The ternary operator should always be simple.
+Don’t use it for

 var a = validateData() ? value_true : value_false;